Timed Events

 async: false # Default - safe for most commands

-async: true # Use for file operations or long-running tasks
+async: true # Use for file operations or long-running tasksenabled

 Easy way to temporarily disable an event without deleting it.